XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

 This generally indicates one of several problems:

-- The `rippled` server is just starting up, or is not running at all.
+- The `rippled` server is starting up, or is not running at all.
 Check the status of the service; if it is running, wait a few seconds and try again.
 - You may need to pass different [parameters to the `rippled` commandline client](commandline-usage.html#client-mode-options) to connect to your server.
 - The `rippled` server may be configured not to accept JSON-RPC connections.